-For every $1 adult members aged 16-64 save in 2017, Te Rūnanga will contribute another $1 (up to a maximum of $200 per year).
+For every $1 adult members aged 16-64 save in the calendar year, Te Rūnanga will contribute another $1 (up to a maximum of $200 per year).
 For child members (under 16 years old as at 31 December), Te Rūnanga will contribute $4 for every $1 saved (up to a maximum of $200 per year).
-Matched savings for your 2017 savings are paid at the end of March 2018.
+Matched savings for your savings are paid at the end of March each year.

 These matched savings entitlements remain unchanged since 2008.